dsanson/bibdesk-pandoc-export-templates/README.md

 Installation
 ============

-First, edit the value of `pandoc` on line 3 of `citeServiceTemplate-pandoc-bib-script.sh` to point to your local install of pandoc.

-Second, follow [these instructions][] to add the templates to BibDesk.
+First, follow [these instructions][] to add the templates to BibDesk.
 When you are done, things should look like this:

 ![Screenshot: Adding the Template to BibDesk][]

-Third, in the "Citation" Preference Pane:
+Second, in the "Citation" Preference Pane:

 +   set `Default Format` to `Template`, then set `Template` to `citeServiceTemplate-pandoc.txt`;